Best Webflow Templates for Venture Capital and Investment Firms in 2026

 Price: $169 | Pages: 24 | Style: Minimal, Modern

 The CMS portfolio section is the standout structural feature.
 Each portfolio company gets a dedicated page with space for company description, investment stage, sector, thesis alignment, and outcome notes.
-As your portfolio grows from 10 to 40 companies, the site scales without any additional build cost or structural rethink.
+As your portfolio grows from 10 to 40 companies, the site scales without additional build cost or structural rethink.

 Best for: Venture capital firms, private equity funds, growth equity firms, family offices with an investment mandate, and angel syndicates establishing an institutional presence.